Todd Herremans: Professional career

+Pre-draft

+Not invited to the NFL Scouting Combine, Herremans worked out for more than 24 NFL teams prior to the 2005 NFL draft.
+He was projected to be drafted in the fifth or sixth round by NFLDraftScout.com.

 Philadelphia Eagles

-Not invited to the NFL Scouting Combine, Herremans worked out for more than 24 NFL teams prior to the 2005 NFL Draft.
-He was projected to be drafted in the fifth or sixth round by NFLDraftScout.com.
 Herremans was selected by the Philadelphia Eagles in the fourth round (126th overall) of the draft.
 The Eagles traded up with the Green Bay Packers to choose him, giving away fifth-, sixth-, and seventh-round draft picks (the Packers used these picks to select cornerback Mike Hawkins and safety Kurt Campbell; the sixth-round pick was traded to the New England Patriots for sixth- and seventh-round picks, which were used to select wide receiver Craig Bragg and offensive guard Will Whitticker).
 Herremans signed a four-year contract with the Eagles on June 13, 2005.

 Herremans practiced with fellow 2005 draft pick Calvin Armstrong as the starting left tackle in training camp due to Tra Thomas having a blood clot in his leg and missing much of camp.
 Herremans started in the first three preseason games, against the Pittsburgh Steelers, Baltimore Ravens, and Cincinnati Bengals, respectively, at left tackle in Thomas's place.
 Thomas returned in time for the fourth preseason game.
 Herremans was listed as inactive for the first ten games of the season before Thomas suffered a back injury that forced him to be placed on the injured reserve list on November 25, ending his season.
 Herremans started in place of Thomas at left tackle in his first NFL game, a week 12 match-up against the Green Bay Packers on November 27.
 In his fourth start, a week 15 game against the St. Louis Rams on December 18, Herremans had to be carted off the field in the second quarter of the game after suffering a fractured ankle.
 His season ended with his placement on the injured reserve list on December 20.

 With the departure of Artis Hicks, Herremans earned a starting job at left offensive guard in 2006.
 Against the Baltimore Ravens in the third preseason game, however, Hank Fraley received some playing time with the first-team offense at left guard in Herremans' place.
 Herremans started in all 16 games for the Eagles at left guard, in addition to their two playoff games.
 He suffered a lacerated finger against the Indianapolis Colts on November 26 that required five stitches, but did not miss any game action.
 He signed a five-year contract extension on December 30, 2006, worth between $16 million and $17 million with a $5 million signing bonus that extended through the 2013 NFL season.
 He moved to left tackle to replace Thomas during the final regular season game, as head coach Andy Reid decided to rest his offensive tackles with a playoff berth already clinched.
 Herremans was part of an offensive line that only allowed 28 sacks in the entire season, the least since 1981 for the Eagles.